Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 4 - Page Layout/README.md

 </pre>
 <br>

-You can see a example of semantic layout--> portfolio.html
+You can see an example of semantic layout--> portfolio.html